NEW: Officials say security is stepped up at Uganda's Entebbe airport and on Lake Victoria

-Homeland Security imposing enhanced security measures at certain overseas airports
+U.S. Homeland Security is boosting security measures at certain overseas airports

 The steps are related to new intelligence on terror groups and bomb making

-The Obama administration is stepping up security for some flights headed to the United States from Europe and the Middle East, reflecting heightened concern that terrorists are developing more sophisticated bombs designed to avoid airport screening.
+The warning comes a day after the Obama administration said it was stepping up security for some flights headed to the United States from Europe and the Middle East, reflecting heightened concern that terrorists are developing more sophisticated bombs designed to avoid airport screening.

 The effort does not involve changes to what travelers can take aboard flights.
 But passengers may see additional inspections of shoes and electronics, additional use of scanners designed to detect trace amounts of explosives, and another stage of screening at boarding gates, in some cases, the official said.